Africa Literacy Facts

 What Is Literacy?

 This is a simple question with a number of answers.
 For statistical purposes, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) defines a literate person as someone who can read and write a short, simple statement about their life.
-In recognizing its impact on poverty, health, active citizenship and empowerment, the development community recognizes that “Illiteracy is a condition that denies people opportunity.”
+In recognizing literacy’s impact on poverty, health, active citizenship and empowerment, the development community recognizes that “illiteracy is a condition that denies people opportunity.”

 Literacy in Our Partner Countries